KouweiLee/KouweiLee.github.io/docs/about.markdown

 permalink: /about/
 ---

-Senior student at Beihang University SCSE, interested in operating systems, virtualization, and Rust.
+A senior student at Beihang University SCSE, interested in operating systems, virtualization, and Rust.